kvarak/git-best-practices/README.md

 *Using rebase as your default merge.*

-Unless your [workflow](#pick-a-workflow) specifies it, you should really use rebase as your default pull operation, either by always writing `git pull -r` or by setting is as default in your gitconfig:
+Unless your [workflow](#pick-a-workflow) specifies it, you should really use rebase as your default pull operation, either by always writing `git pull -r` or by setting it as default in your gitconfig:

 ```
 > git config --global pull.rebase true
 ```

 ### Only fast-forward to master
+This has been touched upon in a couple of points already, but it's so important it gets a point of its own.

+Why should you *only fast-forward to master*?

+The master branch is the branch that everything else is built upon.
+It's also the branch that all developers are using - although sometimes indirectly via feature branches.
+This means that if you happen to change the history of the master branch, this could make life much harder *for everyone else* that is using that branch.

+It's also important to think about this when working locally.
+If you happen to change the history of your local master branch, then this will only affect you.
+Maybe not directly, but when you later in your work want to push it to remote and can't.

+If you make changes to master - only fast-forward.

 ### Don't rewrite published history
+The same tip as for master goes to most branches on the remote.
+If something is pushed, the odds are that somebody is working on that branch.
+Unless you know for a fact that the branch is ok to rewrite, don't do it.
+Even if it's a "just feature branch" it could be devastating for some developers if you rewrite the history.

-But don't rewrite published history multiple people work on.
+In general, don't rewrite published history multiple people work on.

-That's the general rule, but more or less a rule for the branches that needs to be "steady".
-Rebasing a feature branch that have been pushed while "work-in-progress" is in most cases fine.

 ### Pull often

-Keep up to date - pull often
+Keeping your local master and other branches that you base your work on fairly up-to-date could help you in the long run.
+You don't need to pull all the time, just often enough so that when you want to push, you don't get a big merge you need to solve.
+You could say that every time you're at a checkpoint in your development, pull and rebase your feature branch before going to the next step.

 ### Push as often as you can
-Push to remote as often as you can, you don't want your colleagues to suffer a "big bang merge"
+If you pull and rebase at every mental checkpoint, why not make the habit of pushing that?
+If you try to do that you will make it easier for your colleagues because they will not suffer a "big bang merge" which will be the case if you wait too long before pushing.

 ### Protect your important branches
-Protect your remote master and other important branches from direct pushes (especially force pushes).
-- Protecting from force pushes is a setting on the Git server (GitHub)
-- Protecting from direct pushes needs a CI that does the pushes for you.
+We've mentioned that you shouldn't change the history on master branches and other important branches, but mistakes do happen.
+What you should do is set up your git remote (for instance GitHub) so that it's not possible to force push.

+Another, a bit more work needed, protection is to protect your important branches from any direct pushes, and only allow a CI server to make the pushes for you.
+This do require more work, and a CI server.
+The benefit is that you'll have a robot gatekeeper that can execute different kinds of tests, increasing the chance of having master stable.

 ### Update your local repo before you start working
 Update your local repo before you start working from the remote([read this](#use-rebase-as-your-default-merge)).